phenax/typed-regex/README.md

 ## Usage
-The type of the result object is infered from the regular expression
+The type of the result object is infered from the regular expression.

 ```ts
 import { TypedRegEx } from 'typed-regex';